DarthChaos/JavaProject1/README.md

 # Length/Substring

 How to get the length of a String and how to check if a String has another into.

+# Array

+How to create an Array and the basics.